 - Track resource configuration changes

-- Sends notifications or automatically remediate when changes occur
+- Sends notifications or automatically remediates when changes occur

 - Enables compliance monitoring and security analysis